google-research/task-oriented-dialogue/README.md

 in the training set in order to test the zero-shot generalization capability of the dialogue systems.

+## Dialogue Simulator

+The dialogue simulator is a tool to generate annotated task-oriented dialogues involving interactions with a custom API or service.

 ## Language Understanding and Dialogue State Tracking